13 Ways to Feel More Comfortable Asking for What You Want

 Don’t mince words

 Be clear in your messaging and state your request simply.
 “Be direct when expressing your wants and needs instead of beating around the bush,” Truong says.
-These rules will help you become a master of persuasion.

 Know that your needs matter

 Be kind to yourself and express your needs and wants to achieve happiness.
 “We’re trying to ‘be nice’ to others, but we’re not being nice to ourselves,” says Truong.
 “Your needs matter; express them.”
 Here are some simple ways to remind yourself that you’re worthy.